Dear Friends and Ministry Partners,

 There are a lot of legitimate reasons not to hire a former felon, but there are just as many reasons why we should.
 However, the employers in many cases don’t want to go the extra step in making opportunities available for felons.
 This is unfortunate for both parties; for the employer because former felons are more likely to be loyal, work harder and stay with the job longer, and, for the former inmate because they are then challenged to press on and remain lawful in spite of the situation.
 Remaining lawful is extremely challenging and, for some, breaking the law seems to be their only recourse.
 But for those whom we’ve discipled, trusting God is the only recourse and always yields good results.
 None the less, they are all subjected to this intense life experience that no one, after already having their faith stretched, their life tried and tested, really needs to endure.

 The Lord has given us E321 as an answer to this problem of not employing former inmates.
-Please click on the picture below for a description of E321 and read my prayer note.
-Ask God how you can help.
+Please click on the picture below for a description of E321 and ask God how you can help.